Theme

 Why readers may notice it

-MiniMax-M2.7 matters because it reflects a stronger push toward models framed not only as chat systems, but as working components inside larger agentic and professional workflows.
+MiniMax-M2.7 is worth opening at the source because it reflects a stronger push toward models framed not only as chat systems, but as working components inside larger agentic and professional workflows.
 That makes it relevant to readers tracking how general models are being adapted for more operational use.

 What readers may want to know